 To boost the selectivity, in the early beginning a neuron-like method was applied using a non-linear (exponential) transfer- (or threshold-) function for the "neurons" - the pixels of the bitmap.
-To get a non-mirrored image, the first implementation of PSI-Tools only had the ability to calculate reconstructions.
-(To calculate projections it was necessary to mirror the time axis of channel data before the calculation of an image.)
+To get a non-mirrored image, the first implementation of PSI-Tools only had the ability to calculate interference reconstructions.
+(To calculate projections it was necessary to mirror the time axis of channel data before calculating the image.)

-In this years beamforming (for ultrasonic imaging, Radar, Sonar etc.) used delay elements in hardware.
+In this years beamforming (for ultrasonic imaging, Radar, Sonar, antennas etc.) had to use delay elements in hardware.
 My idea was, to demonstrate, that faster computers in future allow more precise calculations by the use of software.
 Software solutions can be changed onehundret times faster than hardware and they have much better ability and higher accuracy to handle delays between each microphone and each pixle.
-With hardware delays, the delays could not be accurate for each pixle.
-Only a simple approximation - a "beam-forming" was practical known.
-With software, a new, pixle-precise way to calculate interference images - my "interference transformation" came in sight.
-This way, the image pixel size could be encreased in a variable ways - depending only of calculation times.
-And the space properties could now vary between infinite different cases, especcially for 3-dimensional sources.
+With hardware delays, it was very expensive to adapt the delays for each pixle.
+Only a simple approximation called "beam-forming" was practical known for antenna design since world war two.

-For a 400 by 400 pixle interference image (integration time unknown) a Intel-PC needed 17 hours, see project report Neuro3d.
-So the hope in 1993 was, that the Intel-PCs are fast enough if we finish the project in some years.
-We started software development on a 16-node Parsytec Power'Xplorer.
-In addition I used a ISA-bus 8-node transputer card T805 in my PC.
+For a 400 by 400 pixle interference image my Intel-PC needed 17 hours, see project report Neuro3d.
+So in 1993 the hope was, that the Intel-PCs are fast enough if we finish our projects in some years.
+To became faster, parallel we started software developments on a 16-node Parsytec Power'Xplorer.
+And I used a ISA-bus 8-node transputer card T805 in my PC.
 But the flexibility of our transputer experiments was not acceptable.

-Channel data of the stereo-radio.
-16 channel microphon array.
+Fig.4: Channel data of the stereo-radio from the 16 channel microphone array.